trueos/trueos-docs/trueos-handbook/using.rst

 The :guilabel:`Mixer Controls` screen provides sliders to modify the left and right channels that control volume, pcm (the sound driver), the speaker, the microphone, the recording level, the input level, and the output level.
-Each control can be muted/unmuted individually by clicking :guilabel:`Mute` or :guilabel:`Unmute`, depending upon its current mute state.
+Each control can be muted or unmuted by clicking :guilabel:`Mute` or :guilabel:`Unmute`, depending on its current mute state.

 :numref:`Figure %s <sound3>` shows the :guilabel:`System Configuration`
-tab.
+tab of the :guilabel:`Mixer`.

 .. _sound3: